 George Strait, "I Cross My Heart:" Just a good, classic country love song.

 James Taylor, "How Sweet It Is (To Be Loved by You):" Another classic throwback!

 Jack Johnson, "Better Together:" So cute, laid-back, and fun.

-Stephanie, Co-Founder + Content Manager
+Stephanie, Co-Founder + Editor in Chief

 Dee Simone, "Lovesick:" The bride in the Song of Songs is all of us: deeply longing to find her love; on edge with hope and anticipation; freely willing to give herself to him entirely.
 "Is that your hand at the door?"
 Simone begins.
 I felt a pang in my chest, then sobbed the first time I heard this song written from the bride's perspective.
 The poetry and soaring piano and string arrangement makes me ache and is, in a word, breathtaking.

 Jon Foreman, "In My Arms:" "Love, we sleep apart for the last time," sings Foreman, the lead singer of Switchfoot, on this solo recording; a tender whisper of a song that speaks to the dream and promise of two lives becoming one.

 Brooke Fraser, "Something In the Water:" Hand claps, a driving beat, and relentlessly sunny images of wine on a summer night, lazing in a hammock, and daydreaming about your beloved: this is the sound of being joyously, boundlessly in love.